Sly1024/soko-dotnet/README.md

 ## Phase 1

-In the first iteration I just wanted to create the simpest solver that can solve a level.
+In the first iteration I just wanted to create the simplest solver that can solve a level.
 I'll improve it later.

 It is able to do it by reading in a `.sok` file in text format (passed as argument).
 The `Level` class is responsible for parsing the text, building a table with Cells and extracting the box positions,